The Frosmo glossary is a dictionary of the commonly used terms in the Frosmo Platform and in web UI development more broadly.

 When you create a template, you define two key components that together specify how the template works:

 Test mode allows you to show modifications only to certain visitors for testing purposes.
 To use test mode, you must enable it for modifications in the Frosmo Control Panel and then activate test mode in the browser.

 |Tracking variation||A tracking variation is used to track the original content of a web page or site to compare it against other modification variations.
 You can use tracking variations instead of the comparison group when you want to show the original content to more than 10% of visitors.|

 In the Frosmo context, a transaction can mean two things:

-A trigger allows you to detect a particular event on a web page and take a predefined action based on that event.
-For example, when a visitor views a specific page or product, or clicks a specific element, you can define a trigger to show related content to them.
+A trigger allows you to detect a particular event, such as a click, on a web page and take a predefined action based on that event.

 You can use triggers in: